 1. Tell us about yourself.

 I have been internationally focused since I was born.
 My father is from India and my mother is a UK-born American.
-I currently am a second year student at the Monterey Institute of International Studies and will graduate in the spring of 2010.
+I currently am a second year student at the Middlebury Institute of International Studies and will graduate in the spring of 2010.
 I am studying international policy with a focus on international development.
 My language of study is Spanish.
 This is what brings me to Brazil to study urbanization in Latin America.
 I love learning about our world: experiencing it, meeting different people, eating different foods, cheering for different sports, hearing new ideas.
 I also feel as though I still have a bit of idealism in me and that I can do my part, whatever that may be, to make things just a bit better.

 2. What is your DPMI Plus assignment?